Time for Boot.dev to cash in on the AI hype.

 # Great!
 The calculator app now seems to be working correctly.
 The output shows the expression and the result in a formatted way.

-The learning goals of this project are:
+zsh or bash)The learning goals of this project are as follows:

-The goal is not to build an LLM from scratch, but to instead use a pre-trained LLM to build an agent from scratch.
+The goal is not to build an LLM from scratch, but instead to use a pre-trained LLM to build an agent from scratch.

 To get started, make sure you have Python and the Boot.dev CLI installed and working.